Women Who Make Us Want to be Fearless and Honest: 2018 Edition | Wealthsimple

 So whatever stage of a life story you’re in — the high or the low or the totally unremarkable — we think it’s worth taking a moment (or, fine, more like five minutes) to read and feel inspired by what’s possible, and give a hat-tip to all those who identify as women today.

-And, because as our favourite Internet source put it, “International Women’s Day is a public holiday in some countries and largely ignored elsewhere.”
+And, because as our favorite Internet source put it, “International Women’s Day is a public holiday in some countries and largely ignored elsewhere.”

 “I’m at a loss for words sometimes, talking about this.
 It’s unfortunate that men make more money for the same amount of work, or even less work.”